leizelaser/leizelaser.github.io/index.md

 ### Curriculum Vatae

-I am currently a lecturer in
+I am currently a lecturer in Xi'an University of Finance & Economics, Xi'an, Shaanxi, China.

 - If you are looking for a pdf version, click [here](https://leizelaser.github.io/CV) for more links...